ProtocolONE/ptah-docs/content/docs/background.md

 ***

 {{< hint >}}
-To insert a background image to the section (or block), click the *Background icon* on hover the section in Preview Area (or use the same icon on Settings Panel at the end of the section's title) and upload the image using the *Upload Image button* or enter the link to the image resource.
+To insert a background image to the section, click the *Background icon* in Settings Panel at the end of the section title.

+To upload an image to the block's background, hover over the block in *Preview Area* and click the *Background icon*.
 {{< /hint >}}

-TODO animation
+{{< figure src="/images/background-section-block.gif">}}

 {{< hint >}}
 Now you can upload an image in two ways: